Sports Tourism and the Cévennes National Park: The Transmodern Choice

 The Transmodern Influence on Sports Tourism in the PNC

-Transmodernity is “based, on the one hand, on the blending of fields of practice (sports, recreation, tourism, art, spirituality, etc.) and values; and, on the other hand, on an ecological way of life” (Kirschner, 2017: 14).
+Transmodernity is “based, on the one hand, on the blending of spheres of practice (sports, recreation, tourism, art, spirituality, etc.) and values; and, on the other hand, on an ecological way of life” (Kirschner, 2017: 14).
 In this section, we will show how this can be reflected within our research area.
-First, it is important to revisit the context of this study, namely the exceptional nature of this preserved region.
-Its wild, unspoiled character—which offers an escape—and its rich biodiversity were highlighted by our interviewees, most of whom made a conscious life choice by moving to the Cévennes.
+First, it is important to revisit the context of this study—namely, the exceptional nature of this preserved region.
+Its wild, unspoiled character, which offers an escape, and its rich biodiversity were highlighted by our interviewees, most of whom made a lifestyle choice by moving to the Cévennes.
 This choice prioritizes a “return to nature” (Faes, 2002) in order to achieve a better quality of life (Ateljevic, 2013).
 As a result, they have fled urban life and its technologies to reconnect with nature and its elements.

-"If you love outdoor sports—mountain biking, road cycling, trail running, and hiking—this place is absolutely stunning, nestled between the Cirque de Navacelles and the entire Aigoual massif Aigoual massif: it’s a little paradise !
+"If you love outdoor sports—mountain biking, road cycling, trail running, and hiking—it's absolutely beautiful here, between the Cirque de Navacelles and the entire Aigoual massif Aigoual massif—it’s a little paradise !
 And best of all, you can enjoy it all year round. […]

-"That's exactly the moment when you want to be alone with nature and […] for philosophical reasons, you don't want to go running with your phone."
+"That's exactly the moment when you want to be alone with nature and […] for philosophical reasons, you don't want to go for a run with your phone."

 Pierre, sports event organizer and president of the cycling club.

-We can thus observe the abandonment of the human/object dichotomy promoted by modernity and postmodernity, in favor of a resurgence of the human/nature dichotomy (Acosta, 2012) championed by the transmodern movement.
+We can thus observe a shift away from the human/object dichotomy promoted by modernity and postmodernity, toward a resurgence of the human/nature dichotomy (Acosta, 2012) championed by the transmodern movement.
 This movement places nature back at the center of our considerations.
-However, it does not reject everything that has been done in the past and attempts, for example, to retain and adopt the best of the technological revolution (Dussel and Ibarra-Colado, 2006) while eliminating its anti-ecological aspects.
-This principle is reflected in the use of electric-assist bicycles (EABs) by one of the interviewed tourism providers, who emphasizes that EABs make the activity more accessible.
+However, it does not reject everything that has been done in the past and attempts, for example, to preserve and adopt the best aspects of the technological revolution (Dussel and Ibarra-Colado, 2006) while eliminating its anti-ecological aspects.
+This principle is reflected in the use of electric-assist bicycles (EABs) by one of the interviewed tourism service providers, who points out that EABs make it easier to participate in the activity.

-Nevertheless, if we look directly at the offerings of the sports service providers surveyed (one offers multi-day excursions with lodging in rural guesthouses along country trails accompanied by a donkey, and the other, as mentioned earlier, sells e-bike tours to explore the surrounding landscapes using guidebooks), we observe that they are meaningful and are not limited to drawing inspiration from the best of what has been done in the past.
-On the contrary, it seems that they propose an innovative way of life through “recreational habitability” (Corneloup et al., 2014).
-This refers to the way in which residents—and in our case, sports tourism stakeholders—rethink their relationship with nature to make it identity-forming (shaping the territory), sustainable (respect for the environment), and attractive for recreational use (Corneloup et al., 2014).
+Nevertheless, if we look directly at the offerings of the sports service providers surveyed (one offers multi-day excursions with lodging in rural guesthouses along country trails accompanied by a donkey, and the other, as mentioned earlier, sells e-bike tours to explore the surrounding landscapes using guidebooks), we observe that these offerings are meaningful and are not limited to drawing inspiration from the best of what has been done in the past.
+On the contrary, it seems that they propose an innovative lifestyle through “recreational habitability” (Corneloup et al., 2014).
+This concept refers to the way in which residents—and, in our case, sports tourism stakeholders—rethink their relationship with nature in order to make it a defining part of their identity (shaping the territory), sustainable (respect for the environment), and attractive for recreational uses (Corneloup et al., 2014).
 This concept, as a key pillar of transmodern influence, can take two different forms: cultural hybridization and the transcultural nature of outdoor sports.

-Cultural blending reflects the fact that the competitive and performance-oriented aspects of outdoor sports are no longer the only elements associated with nature.
-On the contrary, this aspect has been replaced by a recreational dimension and accessibility for all (Corneloup, 2011), allowing the various cultural dimensions of these activities to express themselves, such as music, dance, art, and ecological observation… To illustrate our point, we can state that, for one of the service providers, the donkey offers three advantages: it allows customers to unload their luggage, it can carry children when they are tired, and it adds to the enjoyment of the excursions through its presence.
-Thus, the donkey facilitates the activity, sparks curiosity, and entertains participants, while the walking component allows cultural dimensions (ecological observation, music, etc.) to be expressed.
+Cultural hybridity reflects the fact that the competitive and performance-oriented aspects of outdoor sports are no longer the only elements linked to nature.
+On the contrary, this aspect has been replaced by a recreational dimension and accessibility for all (Corneloup, 2011), allowing the various cultural dimensions of these activities to express themselves, such as music, dance, art, and ecological observation… To illustrate our point, we can note that, for one service provider, the donkey offers three advantages: it allows customers to unload their luggage, it can carry children when they are tired, and it adds to the enjoyment of the excursions simply by being there.
+Thus, the donkey facilitates the activity, sparks curiosity, and entertains participants, while the walking component allows the cultural dimensions (ecological observation, music, etc.) to come to the fore.

-Furthermore, the transcultural aspect of outdoor sports (Corneloup and Mao, 2010) refers to the connections and bridges created between activities and cultures in order to revitalize them from an innovative, recreational, and sustainable perspective.
-This has allowed us to observe two key elements.
+Furthermore, the transcultural aspect of outdoor sports (Corneloup and Mao, 2010) refers to the connections and bridges created between practices and cultures in order to revitalize them from an innovative, recreational, and sustainable perspective.
+This has allowed us to observe two elements.

-The two service providers interviewed, together with the PNC, helped rehabilitate the rural trails.
-This initiative had two main outcomes: it allowed them to shape and take greater ownership of this territory, but above all, it created a link between traditional culture and transmodern culture.
+The two service providers interviewed, together with the PNC, helped rehabilitate the country trails.
+This initiative had two consequences: it allowed them to shape and take ownership of this territory a little more, but above all, it created a link between traditional culture and transmodern culture.
 Indeed, these trails, traditionally used for transporting livestock or goods, are now used for tourism and sports.

 | Concepts | Recreational living space | ||